prime-strategy/kusanagi-nginx/README.md

 # kusanagi-nginx
-Nginx Web Server( for KUSANAGI Run on Docker )
+Nginx Web Server( for KUSANAGI Runs on Docker )